Spend $99, get free U.S. shipping*

 Who should avoid HRT?

-Hormone Replacement Therapy may be contraindicated for women with a history of breast, ovarian or uterine cancer, who have blood clots, untreated high blood pressure, or liver disease.
+Hormone Replacement Therapy is not recommended for women with a history of breast, ovarian, or uterine cancer, blood clots, uncontrolled high blood pressure, or liver disease.

 What are the risks of taking HRT long-term?